openshift-kni/baremetal-deploy/README.md

 echo "username ALL=(root) NOPASSWD:ALL" | tee -a /etc/sudoers.d/username
 chmod 0440 /etc/sudoers.d/username
 ```
-The `username` should be the user with which the playbook is run as.
+The `username` should be the user with which the playbook is run.

 The playbook has been most extensively tested running from a Fedora 30 `jumphost`.